Dynatrace/obslab-log-problem-detection/docs/review-problem.md

 After a few moments, DAVIS will detect the issue and create a problem.

+!!! question
+    Let's see what Dynatrace can tell us about this issue...

 Press `ctrl + k` and search for `Problems` this will open the problems screen.

 You should see a problem titled: `Redis connection errors`